 Additional barriers to preventing the reduction of HIV infection include limited access to treatment faced by high-risk groups who fail to take the threat of HIV seriously.
 Our research has found healthcare practitioners struggle to engage with and motivate high risk communities (e.g. drug addicts, sex workers, young people) to take HIV seriously or go for HIV testing.

 According to AIDs Action Europe, PrEP is more accessible in urban areas and information campaigns are led by NGOs (non- governmental organization) without sufficient support and as a result services and information target young educated gay, bisexual and other men who have sex with men.
 Too often, migrants, bisexual men, women, trans people and sex workers are left behind.
-Access to PrEP is limited to medicalised settings and prescribed by physicians which creates barriers for target groups who are unlikely to visit these settings.
-These marginalised groups are particularly vulnerable due to their lack of engagement with HIV generally.
+Access to PrEP is limited to medicalized settings and prescribed by physicians which creates barriers for target groups who are unlikely to visit these settings.
+These marginalized groups are particularly vulnerable due to their lack of engagement with HIV generally.
 For example, economic migrants and refugees in France and Germany of North African and Middle Eastern origin face a high degree of stigma related to sexual orientation from their families and wider community and so are not open about the potential risk of HIV.
 As a result, they won’t go for testing for fear of being seen, having their sexual orientation revealed, in addition to the fear of receiving a positive result and having to tell people about it.

-The Terence Higgins Trust, in collaboration with the National Aids Trust, Prepster and National Pharmacy Association explain that in order for PrEP expansion to be maximised it needs to be available through community-based organisations such as pharmacies which are at the frontline of healthcare so that it can access these marginalised groups.
+The Terence Higgins Trust, in collaboration with the National Aids Trust, Prepster and National Pharmacy Association explain that in order for PrEP expansion to be maximized it needs to be available through community-based organizations such as pharmacies which are at the frontline of healthcare so that it can access these marginalized groups.
 In our own research HCPs talk about how they try to connect with at risk individuals via school’s clubs, migrant hostels, areas with illegal drug use etc. In doing so, they try to build a rapport and create a ‘safe space’ to connect with people who may be reluctant to be seen at HIV clinics due to stigma.

 The road ahead

-The findings from our own research into the HIV patient journey show the leading role stigma has in preventing the reduction of HIV infection by serving as a barrier to treatment, particularly in relation to the uptake of PrEP because of its association with HIV and, by implication, socially discredited sexual behaviour such as promiscuity and drug taking as well as irresponsible condomless sex.
+The findings from our own research into the HIV patient journey show the leading role stigma has in preventing the reduction of HIV infection by serving as a barrier to treatment, particularly in relation to the uptake of PrEP because of its association with HIV and, by implication, socially discredited sexual behavior such as promiscuity and drug taking as well as irresponsible condomless sex.
 We have also seen how less engaged high-risk groups are not being given proper access to HIV treatment because information campaigns are being targeted in areas where they do not live and in settings they are unlikely to attend.

 But what does all this mean for the pharmaceutical industry?
 Decades of pharmaceutical innovation mean that people living with HIV can now expect to live long and healthy lives.
 Many manufacturers are already working with the communities most vulnerable to HIV to address HIV stigma and discrimination but there is clearly still much more work to be done.